Package 'gratis'

 See Also

-mar_model, simulate.mar
+mar_model, arima_model, ets_model, simulate.mar

 Examples